Birth date: May 10, 1960

 Mother: Iris Elizabeth (Rankin) Hewson

-Timeline: 1976 - Joins a band in high school that would later become U2.
+1976 - Joins a band in high school that later becomes U2.

 March 1979 - CBS Ireland signs the band and releases a three-song EP entitled “U2-3.”